 The Company's accounting policy is to perform annual reviews of capitalized internally developed software projects to determine whether any indicators are present as of December 31, or whenever a change in circumstances suggests an indicator is present.
 If any indicators are present, the Company will perform a recoverability test by comparing the sum of the estimated undiscounted cash flows attributed to the asset group to their carrying amounts.
 If the undiscounted cash flows expected to result from the remaining use of the asset (i.e., cash flows when testing recoverability) are less than the asset group's carrying amount, the Company will determine the fair value of the asset group and recognize an impairment loss for the amount the carrying amount of the asset group exceeds its fair value.
-If based on the results of the recoverability test, no impairment is indicated as the remaining undiscounted cash flows exceed the carrying value of the Legacy Advance Software asset group, the carrying value of the asset group as of the assest that is being amortized each reporting period to determine whether events and circumstances warrant a revision to the remaining period of amortization.
+If based on the results of the recoverability test, no impairment is indicated as the remaining undiscounted cash flows exceed the carrying value of the Legacy Advance Software asset group, the carrying value of the asset group as of the assessment date is deemed fully recoverable.
+In addition, the Company evaluates the remaining useful life of an intangible asset that is being amortized each reporting period to determine whether events and circumstances warrant a revision to the remaining period of amortization.
 If the estimate of an intangible asset's remaining useful life is changed, the remaining carrying amount of the intangible asset shall be amortized prospectively over that revised remaining useful life.